Arseni10Lk/Natural-selection-simulator/ReadMe.md

 The rules are as follows:
 At first food is randomly distributed all over the map.
 Its amount can be changed from simulation to simulation.
 The organisms are then loaded along the edges of the map, their positions are also random, each has random direction.
-As the simulation starts the organisms start moving with the pre-set speed while randomly changing direction.
+As the simulation starts the organisms start moving with the pre-set speed while randomly changing direction until the food is found, after that the organism attempts to approcah it.
 If the organism manages to consume
 * 2 or more food items, then instead of it 2 organisms will appear next day.
 In other words, it reproduces.
 * 1 food item, then it survives.